 This is similar to the message grouping example except that it demonstrates it working over a cluster.
-Messages sent to
+Messages sent to different nodes with the same group id will be sent to the same node and the same consumer.

 Clustered Queue